 Tokay: A dessert wine made in Hungary from dried Furmint grapes.

 Varietal: A wine made from just one grape type and named after that grape; the opposite of a blend.

-Veneto: A large wine-producing region in northern Italy.
+Veneto: A vast wine-producing region in northern Italy.

 Vin Santo: Sweet wine from Tuscany made from late-harvest Trebbiano and Malvasia grapes.

-Viognier: A fragrant, powerful white grape grown in the Rhone Valley of France and elsewhere.
+Viognier: A fragrant, dominant white grape grown in the Rhone Valley of France and elsewhere.

 Viticulture: The science and business of growing wine grapes.

 Yeast: Organisms that issue enzymes that trigger the fermentation process; yeasts can be natural or commercial.

 Yield: The amount of grapes harvested in a particular year.